SonderJ/VPC_gen2_test/README.md

 I just did some very simple testing to provision resources on IBM Cloud with Terraform and Schematices.

-This is not another Schematics or Terraform guide (you better follow the links below) just some notes that may also help others ...
+This is not another Schematics or Terraform guide (you better follow the links below) just some notes that may help others ...

 ### Things to read and watch
 1. About Terraform